Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ### Write an Azure function with an Event Grid trigger

+Now we'll add code that uses the ADT SDK to update a digital twin.

 1. In VS Code, open the file TwinsFunction.cs
 1. Replace the code in the Function App template with the sample provided: